MARITIMES MAVEN

 Newton’s Mercantile & Café

 Newton’s Mercantile & Café is a beautifully curated giftware shop, as well as a great spot to grab lunch in Grand Harbour.
 Look up immediately to check out the tin ceilings and down to their hardwood floors.
 The original 1915 Newton’s store was on Ross Island before being floated to its present location.
 Enjoy handcrafted artisanal espresso drinks & homemade sandwiches and salads, pastries, and sweets.
 The mocha coffees are divine as are the raspberry squares.
 This is the largest gift shop on the island, and there is a nice deck out back.
-Directly across the street is their new sister shop, The Studio by Newtons, Grand Manan’s hub for creatives, features on-going make & take workshops and a supplies store that DIYers will love.
+Directly across the street is their new sister shop, The Studio by Newtons, Grand Manan’s hub for creatives, features on-going make and take workshops and a supplies store that DIYers will love.

 Grand Manan Museum